ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * Change it to a [hex](https://colors-picker.com/hex-color-picker/) color of your choice, and the scrollbar/scroll wheel should appear.

-> In some places the scroll wheel/scrollbar is hidden until you hover over.
+> In some places, the scroll wheel/scrollbar is hidden until you hover over.
 >
 {style="note"}